 Q. What important role does your business play in your community?

 Over our 20 years in business, we have trained and hired local French-speaking Canadian students and teachers to be our guides.
 Many of our tours are for French Immersion students and it gives us a chance to show them the employment opportunities in Canada or in France thanks to their language skills.

 We also hire local artists and photographers to lead local excursions based on the trip theme.

 Q. What inspired you to start your business?

 Corinne: I came from an entrepreneurial family running businesses out of our home so I had lots of experience from a young age.
-In the era of my education women were not encouraged to start their own business so I went into teaching which landed my husband and a job with the Department of National Defence in Germany where Europe was our classroom.
+In the era of my education women were not encouraged to start their own businesses so I went into teaching which landed my husband a job with the Department of National Defence in Germany where Europe was our classroom.
 Over 4 years we taught and explored the backroads of 24 countries.

 Natascha: I was born shortly after my parents had been influenced by their time in Europe.
 I grew up learning about wine and gourmet foods.
-I deepened my cultural knowledge as I got older to learned French, Spanish and Italian.
+I deepened my cultural knowledge as I got older to learn French, Spanish and Italian.
 I spent 3 years in Santiago, Chile where I started VM Elite, a wine tour service in Chile and Argentina.
 After returning to Canada, it was a natural fit to join my mother again in the family business.